ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-multiple-clients.md

 {:note: .note}
 {:important: .important}

-# Configuring LSF Client for Multiple IBM Spectrum LSF Clusters
+# Configuring LSF client for multiple IBM Spectrum LSF clusters
 {: #config-multiple-lsf-clients}

 LSF Web Services are configured to run over HTTPS and use port 8443 for secure communication.
 Since the management nodes are not directly accessible from external networks, SSH tunneling is set up to securely access the clusters from a local machine.

-## Connect to Cluster-1
+## Connecting to Cluster 1
 {: #cluster1}

 1. Connect to the LSF management node through SSH.
 The details are available in the Schematics log output with the `connect_to_web_services` variable.